MdSiamAnsary/Testing-Web-Project-with-Selenium/README.md

 # Testing Web Project with Selenium

 ## Project for testing
 A web project **[Sports Corner](https://github.com/MdSiamAnsary/SportsCorner)** is tested.
-The GitHub repository of the project is at the link: https://bit.ly/2JzqWaC.
+The GitHub repository of the project is at the [[LINK](https://github.com/MdSiamAnsary/SportsCorner)]

 ## Test Case Design Documentation for testing
 A document is prepared for designing the test cases to do testing.
-The document is available at the link : https://bit.ly/2MkInN7
+The document is available at the [[LINK](https://github.com/MdSiamAnsary/Testing-Web-Project-with-Selenium/blob/main/Test%20Case%20Documentation/Test%20Case%20Documentation.pdf)]

 ## Tools for testing